School support groups

 - Language/Social group – This group will feature 2-3 kids and be led by a Speech Language Pathologist.
 The group will focus on expressive, receptive, and social language skills.
 We all witnessed our kids “tuning out” last Spring on virtual platforms.
 This group will provide a chance for kids to participate in games, social play, and targeted expressive/receptive language activities with peers.
 Please visit our Groups page for more specific information.

 How will we ensure safety?

-Building Blocks Therapy has many safety protocols already in place for in-person therapy services.
+FUNdamentals and Building Blocks Therapy has many safety protocols already in place for in-person therapy services.
 Protocols include child and therapist temp checks, health form to be signed prior to starting sessions, staggered scheduling, and a strict cleaning protocol.
 You can read about our protocols here.

 During our groups, children will wear masks (read more about our mask policy here) and be spaced out in the rooms.
 Depending on the time of day the group is scheduled, we have 3 possible rooms that accommodate multiple children and therapists in a socially distanced manner.
 Our longer group will take a 15 minute walk/break outside in our courtyard in Falls Church.
 Kids will receive their own materials box in order to reduce sharing of tools and manipulatives.

 How are social skills addressed when kids are separated by 6 feet?

 Addressing social skills while remaining socially distant requires extra creativity.
 Our revised summer camp in July provided us the opportunity to practice and implement successful activities for in person groups.
 Examples of “working together” while remaining separate include:

 - creating something for a friend – while apart, one child builds/decorates/draws something for their peer who gives instructions (e.g., “I want yellow hair; ” I want 3 wheels”).

 - Building a story together – each child gets a puzzle piece or sequence card to start.
 They need to negotiate the correct order and then independently walk to the middle and place their card down.